Chorus/DynamicsDocs/docs/AdminSetup/Location.md

 - Setup Area - In the setup area, go to Locations on the left site menu.
 Click 'New Location' to create a new location.
 Leave the patient field blank to make it a general location that is available to the entire organization.

 The **Address Information** section contains the basic information to differentiate locations.
 This section has the following fields.
-- *Description* - This field can be populated to give the location a clear name for easy reference for the provider (e.g., Steven's summer home).
+- *Description* - This field can be populated to give the location a clear name for easy reference for the practitioner (e.g., Steven's summer home).
 - *Location Type* - This field defines the location type – home, school, office, or other.
 On the claim, the place of service code will be based on the value in this field, for all encounters taking place at this address.

     | **Location Type** | **Place of Service Code**                                                                 |